Factsheet: Parking dispensations

 • A daily trade permit may also be issued to provide an exemption to allow parking in limited waiting parking places at, or as near as possible and practicable to the works address whilst undertaking work on the date(s) as authorised by the Council and stated on or recorded against the permit.

-• A daily parking waiver when used in accordance with these terms and conditions* provides the permit holder or driver of the vehicle with an exemption to allow parking on no waiting, no loading or no stopping restrictions, or in controlled or pedestrianised zones at, or as near as practical to the works address whilst undertaking work on the date(s) as authorised by the Council and stated on or recorded against the permit.
+• A daily parking waiver when used in accordance with these terms and conditions* provides the permit holder or driver of the vehicle with an exemption to allow parking on no waiting, no loading, yellow lines, or in controlled or pedestrianised zones at, or as near as practical to the works address whilst undertaking work on the date(s) as authorised by the Council and stated on or recorded against the permit.

 *Also accepted if used in any resident, pay or display or limited waiting spaces at the authorised location.

 • A permit/waiver will not be valid if used in any other vehicle other than that originally stated by the applicant and a Penalty Charge Notice will be issued.
 If there is a change of vehicle details due to a vehicle breakdown, the Council must be informed by telephone immediately to discuss appropriate alternative actions.

 • A permit/waiver will be deemed invalid if it is changed or altered in any way.
 No refunds will be given for part used, damaged or invalidated permits.

 • A Penalty Charge Notice will always be issued where the terms and conditions of

 use of the permit are not complied with.